jasonzelaya/Health-Insurance-Cost-Forecast/README.md

 **Note: The individual paying for the health insurance is referred to as the "beneficiary" in the definitions.

 ## Underlying Assumptions
 The model should conform to the assumptions of linear regression to be usable in practice.
-To confirm this we  will examine the data set to check:
+To confirm this we examined the data set to check:
 * The regression model is linear in parameters
 * The mean of residuals is zero
 * Homoscedasticity of residuals or equal variance